monimiller/space-quest-league-trino/trino-minio/README.md

 ```
 trino>
 ```

-The first step to understanding the Hive metastore's role in the Hive connector is to run a CTAS (CREATE TABLE AS) query that pushes data from one of the TPC connectors into the hive catalog that points to MinIO.
-The TPC connectors generate data on the fly so that we can run simple tests like this.

-First, run a command to show the catalogs to see the `tpch` and `minio` catalogs since these are what we will use in the CTAS query.
+ Run a command to show the catalogs to see the `tpch` and `minio` catalogs since these are what we will use in the CTAS query.

 ```